Danduartem/business_artifacts/bmad/lp-architect/workflows/generate-architecture/instructions.md

 - "Does this respect all 7 principles?"
 - "Is the 5-step sequence properly implemented?"
 - "Does section count match matrix position?"
+- "Are word counts appropriate for price tier and CTA type?"

 **Agent Cipher checks:**
 - "Does this differentiate from competitors?"